Fight disinformation: Sign up for the free Mother Jones Daily newsletter and follow the news that matters.

 But she vowed to continue advocating.
 “The project closest to my heart is If Hands Could Speak, about domestic violence in the South Asian community in the Bay Area.
 I had to find a visual grammar to tell their stories without compelling them to relive their trauma.
 So I started to photograph their hands.”

-If Hands Could Speak is a vivid, powerful portfolio of images, each answering the title’s question.
-Gesture, touch, texture, expression, and so many aspects of hands tell a story of how trauma goes unseen—and how, in creative forms, it is seen.
+If Hands Could Speak is a vivid portfolio of images, each answering the title’s question.
+Gesture, touch, texture, expression, and many other aspects of hands tell a story of how trauma goes unseen, and how, in creative forms, it is seen.
 In one image, two hands hold a third supportively; in another, fingers are bent back.
 As Yadava tells me, “Not all bruises are visible.
 Perpetrators often resort to hurting without leaving physical evidence of bruising, and twisting fingers is manipulative, intimidating, and deliberate because, in many ways, it signifies the possibility of more violence.”

 In another image, hands drape across a chest in self-embrace or guardedness, or both.
 Each person decides for themselves if and how to participate, pose, reimagine, and share their stories, with Yadava’s support: